Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 You can’t just give your login details to a friend.
 They won’t be recognised in law, so won’t have the authority to act on your behalf.

-Make sure to give them a copy of your digital wishes, so they know what will need to be done when the time comes.
+Make sure to give them a copy of your digital wishes, so they know what needs to be done when the time comes.

-You might want to consider naming a separate person if the executor of your Will is likely to have a lot to deal with, or lacks confidence with technology.
+You might want to name a separate person if the executor of your will is likely to have a lot to deal with, or isn't confident with tech.

 Your digital executor should be: